jeremy-collette/midistar/README.md

 for ease-of-access and completeness.
 Each sub-folder in the 'external' folder contains the source code of a different third-party project that is used by midistar.
 The 'external/assets' folder contains third-party assets that are used by midistar.
+The 'songs' folder may contain MIDI files from third-party composers.
 See the LICENSE file for more information.

 The following third-party libraries and utilities are used by (and distributed with) midistar: